-The proposed land cover change matrix was populated with data based on the proposed epochs; 2002 - 2006, 2006 -2010, 2010 -2014, and 2014-2018 as illustrated in Table 4.
-Calculations of area change are based on aforementioned strata (Montane & Western Rain forest areas, Coastal and mangrove forest areas, Dryland forest areas and Plantation forest zones) and their specific canopy classes (for Montane & Western Rain forests).
+The proposed land cover change matrix was populated with data based on the proposed epochs; 2002 -2006, 2006 -2010, 2010 -2014, and 2014-2018 as illustrated in Table 4.
+Calculations of area change are based on aforementioned strata (Montane&Western Rain forest areas, Coastal and mangrove forest areas, Dryland forest areas and Public Plantation forest zones) and their specific canopy classes (for Montane&Western Rain forests, Coastal and mangrove forests and Dryland forests).
 The area of each land use transition is illustrated and the colour on the table used to assign each change to a REDD+ activity as described in Table 3.